iterative/dvc.org/content/docs/command-reference/commit.md

   of the files/directories used by the stage as dependencies or created as outputs are missing from `dvc.yaml`.
-It is possible to [add missing data to an existing stage](/docs/user-guide/how-to/add-deps-or-outs-to-a-stage), and then `dvc commit` can be used to save outputs to the cache (and update `dvc.lock`)
+It is possible to [add missing data to an existing stage](/docs/user-guide/how-to/add-deps-or-outs-to-a-stage), and then `dvc commit` can be used to save outputs to the <abbr>cache</abbr>
+  (and update `dvc.lock`)

-- It's always possible to manually execute the command or source code used in a stage without DVC (outputs must be unprotected or removed first in certain cases, see `dvc unprotect`).
+- It's always possible to manually execute the command used in a stage, or to edit output files without DVC (using `dvc unprotect` or removing outputs first may be necessary).
 Once the desired result is reached, use `dvc commit` to update the `dvc.lock` file(s) and store changed data to the cache.

 Let's take a look at what is happening in the first scenario closely.
-Normally DVC commands like `dvc add`, `dvc repro` or `dvc run` commit the data to the
-<abbr>cache</abbr> after creating or updating a `dvc.lock` or `.dvc` file.
-What
-_commit_ means is that DVC:
+Normally DVC commands like `dvc add`, `dvc repro` or `dvc run` commit the data to the cache after creating or updating a `dvc.lock` or `.dvc` file.
+What _commit_ means is that DVC:

 - Computes a hash for the file/directory.
 - Enters the hash value and file name in the `dvc.lock` or `.dvc` file.